tigera-solutions/calicocloud-kaas-workshop-demo/modules/pod-microsegmentation.md

-# Module 1-2: East-West controls-Microsegmentation
+# East-West controls: Pod Microsegmentation

-**Goal:** Configure a DevOps tier for our application which has a zone-based architecture.
+**Goal:** Configure a zone-based architecture for our storefront application, and understand how to troubleshoot with flow visualization.

 ## Steps

 1. Implement policy for storefront app.

     a.
 Create logging policy for storefront application in platform tier
     ```bash